Beyond Climate Change: Shaping the Future of Humanity

 - Show leadership potential through formal or informal roles in academic projects, extracurricular or service activities, internships or jobs

-- Demonstrate the ability to build community while working with others across difference
+- Demonstrate the ability to work with others across difference

-- Exhibit interest in the program and a commitment to learning from peers and contributing to their growth
+- Exhibit interest in the Summit theme and a commitment to the program goals

 - Be in good academic and disciplinary standing